-For all periods up to and including the year ended 31 December 2016, the Group prepared its financial statements only in accordance with Generally Accepted Accounting Principles (GAAP) issued by the SOCPA in the Kingdom of Saudi Arabia (the "SOCPA GAAP").
-The Group has applied IFRS as endorsed in the KSA for the preparation of its financial statements for period beginning 1 January 2017, together with the comparative period data.
-Accordingly, these interim condensed consolidated financial statements are prepared in accordance with the IFRS as endorsed in the KSA.
-In preparing the accompanying interim condensed consolidated financial statements, the Group's opening statement of financial position was prepared as at 1 January 2016 after incorporating certain adjustments made as required due to the first time adoption of IFRS as endorsed in the KSA.
+For all periods up to and including the year ended 31 December 2016, the Group prepared its financial statements only in accordance with Generally Accepted Accounting Principles (GAAP) issued by SOCPA in the Kingdom of Saudi Arabia ("SOCPA GAAP").
+The Group has applied IFRS as endorsed in KSA for the preparation of its financial statements for period beginning 1 January 2017, together with the comparative period data.
+Accordingly, these interim condensed consolidated financial statements are prepared in accordance with the IFRS as endorsed in KSA.
+In preparing the accompanying interim condensed consolidated financial statements, the Group's opening statement of financial position was prepared as at 1 January 2016 after incorporating certain adjustments made as required due to the first time adoption of IFRS as endorsed in KSA.

-In preparing its IFRS based interim condensed consolidated financial statements for the three and nine-month periods ended 30 September 2016, the Group has analysed the impact and noted that following adjustments are required to be made to the amounts previously reported in the interim condensed consolidated financial statements prepared in accordance with the SOCPA GAAP.
+In preparing its IFRS based interim condensed consolidated financial statements for the three and six-month periods ended 30 June 2016, the Group has analysed the impact and noted that following adjustments are required to the amounts reported previously in financial statements prepared in accordance with the SOCPA GAAP.

-The significant adjustments in transitioning from SOCPA GAAP to IFRS as endorsed in the KSA, as at 1 January 2016 and 31 December 2016, have been disclosed in the interim condensed consolidated financial statements for the three-month period ended 31 March 2017.
+The significant adjustments in transitioning from SOCPA GAAP to IFRS as endorsed in KSA as at 1 January 2016 and 31 December 2016 have been disclosed in the interim condensed consolidated financial statements for the three-month period ended 31 March 2017.

-The following is a reconciliation of the Group's interim condensed consolidated statement of financial position reported in accordance with the SOCPA GAAP to its interim condensed consolidated statement of financial position under IFRS as endorsed in the KSA at 30 September 2016:
+The following is a reconciliation of the Group's consolidated statement of financial position reported in accordance with SOCPA GAAP to its consolidated statement of financial position under IFRS as endorsed in KSA at 30 June 2016: